skrhakv/gvp/README.md

 conda env create -f pocketminer.yml conda activate pocketminer
 ```
-There is also a Linux specific `.yml` file called `tf-linux.yml` that may be used by Linx users.
+There is also a Linux specific `.yml` file called `tf-linux.yml` that may be used by Linux users.
 Typcially, preparing a conda environment with the required dependencies requires only a minute.
-Please note that we have removed version number requirements from the `pocketminer.yml` file as we found that this worked better across platforms.
-We have tested setup on Linux and MacOS devices.
-We will try to validate the instructions for Windows computers shortly.
+Please note that we have removed version number requirements from the `pocketminer.yml` file as we found that this worked better across operating systems.
+We have tested setup on Linux and MacOS.
+We will try to validate these instructions for Windows computers shortly.

 ## Cryptic pocket predictions demo
 To use the PocketMiner model, we recommend considering using its web interface (https://pocket-miner-ui.azurewebsites.net/).
 If however you would like to test the code directly or run predictions on a large number of structures, we suggest modifying the input of `xtal_predict.py` in the `src` directory.
 There are flags containing `TO DO` that will guide where the code needs to be modified.